Streamline 322MCS07V: Key Benefits

 - Can cut water heating energy use by up to 75%^

 - Choice of collectors to suit high to low solar gain areas

 * The suggested price is comprised of RRP less the applicable solar incentive and excluding installation.
 Solar incentive value applies to 322MCS07V system in Zone 3.

-^ Energy savings of up to 49% to 85% shown are based on Australian Government approved TRNSYS simulation modelling using a large load.
-Savings and incentives will vary depending upon your location, type of Solahart system installed, orientation and inclination of the solar collectors, type of water heater being replaced, hot water consumption and fuel tariff.
+^ Energy savings of up to 75% shown are based on Australian Government approved TRNSYS simulation modelling of a Solahart 322MCS07V and using a medium load in Zone 3 and apply when replacing an electric water heater.
+Any savings will vary depending upon your location, type of Solahart system installed, orientation and inclination of the solar collectors, type of water heater being replaced, hot water consumption and fuel tariff.
 Maximum financial savings off your hot water bill are achievable when replacing an electric water heater on continuous tariff.

 † Solahart Warranty Details: 5/3/2 warranty; 5 year cylinder and collectors supply, 3 year parts, 2 year labour.